*You can enjoy 1-way sync if your setup meets the following preconditions:

 Click on the

-Complete Local to Cloud 1-way synced folders will show a blue folder with an up arrow like below:
+Folders that are 1-way synced local-to-cloud will show a blue folder with an upward arrow like below:

 1-way sync limitations